sgoldenlab/simba/docs/Tutorial.md

 ##### To import a single csv file
 1. Click on `Browse File` to select your video
 2. Click `Import single csv to project folder`

+#### Step 4: Extract frames into project folder
+This step will extract all the frames from every videos that are in the videos folder.